UCD.js Docs

 Core Systems

-• Storage and filesystem: @ucdjs/ucd-store, @ucdjs/fs-bridge, @ucdjs/lockfile
+• Storage and filesystem: @ucdjs/ucd-store, @ucdjs/fs-backend, @ucdjs/lockfile

-• Pipelines: @ucdjs/pipelines-* (internal extraction/build path)
+• Pipelines: @ucdjs/pipeline-* (internal extraction/build path)

 • API and Store: apps/api, apps/store